 When it comes to students, school counseling services can improve academic performance by identifying barriers to learning.
 School counselors work with students individually or in small groups to help children work through difficult issues so that they can stay focused in the classroom and get the most out of school.
 School counselors help children become emotionally available to learning so that they can get "back in the game" as soon as possible.

-Not only does our curriculum support the students, but it also offers support to administrators as well because it is aligned with important school and district goals which focus on students achievement and promoting a safe, positive school climate that is conducive to learning.
+Not only does our curriculum support the students, but it also offers support to administrator sas well because it is aligned with important school and district goals which focus on student achievement and promoting a safe, positive school climate that is conducive to learning.
 School counseling programs are proactive and preventative in nature, working to ensure that every child learns in a safe, healthy and supportive environment.